Alain Berset: Member of the Federal Council

 On 14 December 2011, he was elected to the Swiss Federal Council, the seven-member Swiss federal government, with 126 votes out of 245.
 He was one of the Social Democratic Party's two candidates (alongside Pierre-Yves Maillard) officially put forward to succeed the head of the Federal Department of Foreign Affairs, Micheline Calmy-Rey, who had announced her resignation from the Federal Council.
 Berset became head of the Federal Department of Home Affairs as its former head Didier Burkhalter became head of the Federal Department of Foreign Affairs.

-On 1 January 2017, Berset became Vice-President of the Federal Council under President Doris Leuthard, whom he succeeded on 1 January 2018.
+On 1 January 2017, Berset became Vice-President of the Federal Council under President Doris Leuthard.

+President of the Federal Council (2018)

+Berset became President on 1 January 2018.
 He left the presidency on 31 December 2018.
 He was succeeded by Ueli Maurer.

+At age 45, he was the youngest officeholder since Marcel Pilet-Golaz in 1934.

+Secretary of Home Affairs

 During the COVID-19 pandemic in Switzerland, as head of the Federal Department of Home Affairs, he was one of the leading figures in the government's response to the crisis.
 Following an interview with Berset, Schweizer Radio und Fernsehen (SRF) wrote, "there were moments during the first wave when he no longer knew whether it was day or night, weekday or weekend.
 He said he had never experienced anything like that before".

-On 1 January 2022, Berset became again Vice-President of the Federal Council, under President Ignazio Cassis; on 7 December 2022, he was elected President, succeeding Cassis on 1 January 2023.
+On 1 January 2022, Berset became again Vice-President of the Federal Council, under President Ignazio Cassis.

+President of the Federal Council (2023)

+On 7 December 2022, he was elected President, succeeding Cassis on 1 January 2023.